bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_3.md

 Another catch-up update covering about August to November 2020.

 ### The need for comms
-As discussed in the [previous post](devblog_2.md), now I would be using one ESP32 per module there would need to be some way for the microcontrollers to communicate with one another.
+As discussed in the [previous post](devblog_2.md), now that I would be using one ESP32 per module there would need to be some way for the microcontrollers to communicate with one another.
 Having converted a good portion of the old code to create basic Timer and Keypad modules, I began to break down potential types of messages that would need to be exchanged to ensure a game flow and consistent states across the system.

 ### Communication options
 After a quick search as for communication options, there appeared to be three common protocols used with microcontrollers: